awsdocs/aws-security-hub-user-guide/doc_source/securityhub-benefits.md

 This allows you to view your overall current security status to spot trends, identify potential issues, and take the necessary remediation steps\.

 **Ability to automate remediation of findings**
-Security Hub supports integration with Amazon CloudWatch Events\.
+Security Hub supports integration with Amazon EventBridge\.
 To automate remediation of specific findings, you can define custom actions to take when a finding is received\.
 For example, you can configure custom actions to send findings to a ticketing system or to an automated remediation system\.